WilliamsRizzi/ProcessMiningUNIPD2019_20/README.md

 Django backend server for machine learning on event logs.

-## Running in a new environment
-The docker build is available @ https://hub.docker.com/r/nirdizatiresearch/predict-python/ in any case if you prefer to setup your environment on your own you can refer the [Dockerfile](Dockerfile).

 ## Docker Compose

 On first run to setup the database, you can run: